kfeldmann/cloudwatch-gateway/README.md

 AP=$(/bin/echo "scale=1; 100-(${A}*100)/${T}" | /usr/bin/bc)
 /bin/echo "MemUsagePct ${AP} Percent"
 ```
+It's as easy as that!

-Take a look at the included monitors for more examples.
+Take a look at the included monitors for (a couple) more examples.